Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

-Computing full aggregations over all tuples is not required for many types of verification queries.
+\textbf{Early Stopping.} Computing full aggregations over all tuples is not required for many verification queries, since the aggregates in our setting are \emph{monotone} in the number of satisfying tuples.
 As such, \system\ executes queries using the \emph{iterator model}---where operators lazily pull tuples from their children---and stops aggregating early so that only necessary tuples are pulled through the semantic operators that appear before the aggregation.
+Table~\ref{tab:stopping-conditions} summarizes the conditions under which each aggregate stops deterministically and probabilistically, and we now describe how they are realized.

-For \texttt{bool\_or(expr)}, its accumulator stops aggregating after encountering a \emph{witness}, i.e., a tuple that satisfies the boolean expression \texttt{expr}.
-For \texttt{bool\_and(expr)}, its accumulator stops aggregating after encountering a \emph{counterexample}, i.e., a tuple that does not satisfy \texttt{expr}.
-For the \texttt{count\_if(expr)} and \texttt{proportion(expr)} aggregation functions, \system's query optimizer extracts the relevant comparison expressions from subsequent operators (e.g., \texttt{check(col("positive\_prop") > 0.5)}) and pushes them down to the corresponding aggregate operators as early stopping hints.
-Given these hints, the accumulators can stop as soon as their running count or proportion satisfies the comparison.
-When the total number of input tuples is known, the accumulator computes the maximum achievable count or proportion assuming all remaining tuples satisfy \texttt{expr} and stops when the comparison is determined regardless of the remaining tuples.
-For an ungrouped aggregate, the overall number of input tuples is determined by a scan operator that counts the tuples prior to LLM evaluation.
-In contrast, for a grouped aggregate, the total is derived from the per-group counts collected during the sorting phase, as we now explain.
+\texttt{bool\_or(expr)} stops aggregating after encountering a \emph{witness} (i.e., a tuple that satisfies \texttt{expr}), while \texttt{bool\_and(expr)} stops after encountering a \emph{counterexample} (i.e., a tuple that does not satisfy \texttt{expr}).
+For \texttt{count\_if(expr)} and \texttt{proportion(expr)}, the query optimizer extracts the relevant comparison expressions from subsequent operators (e.g., \texttt{check(col("pos\_prop") > 0.5)}) and pushes them down to the corresponding aggregate operators as early stopping hints.
+Given these hints, an accumulator stops as soon as the comparison is settled: either its running count $c$ already determines the outcome, or, when the total number $\ntuples$ of input tuples is known, the result cannot change regardless of whether the remaining tuples satisfy \texttt{expr}.
+For an \emph{ungrouped} aggregate, $\ntuples$ is determined by a cardinality scan operator that counts the tuples prior to LLM evaluation.
+While scanning is considered expensive in traditional query processing, it is effectively free when compared to LLM evaluation.
+For a \emph{grouped} aggregate, $\ntuples$ is a per-group count computed during the sorting phase described next.